Blog

 5. You manually track your employee goals and incentive plans.

-6. You want to grow, and your work processes will not easily scale.
+6. You want to grow, but your work processes will not easily scale.

 Download the Getting Started with CRM Guide